TRAIS-Lab/GraSS/README.md

 ## Setup Guide

 Please follow the installation guide from [dattri](https://github.com/TRAIS-Lab/dattri) in order to correctly install `fast_jl`.
+In addition, also install the [`sjlt` library](https://github.com/TRAIS-Lab/sjlt/tree/main) following the installation guide.

 By installing dattri, all the basic libraries will also be installed, and you should be able to run all experiments *except for LM-related* ones such as GPT2 and Llama3-8B.
-For those, you'll need to have the usual Hugging Face libraries such as `datasets` installed as well.
+For those, you'll need to install the usual Hugging Face libraries such as `transformers`, `datasets`, etc.

 ## File Structure

 The folders either correspond to *libraries* or *experiments*; specifically, the ones starting with `_` are *libraries* (or baselines) that implement the data attribution algorithms, while others correspond to *experiments*.
 In particular, there are four libraries:

 1. `_GradComp`: The main implementation supports influence function with linear layer's gradient factorized compression.
 In particular, the baseline **LoGra** and our proposed method, **FactGraSS**.
-   - `_GradComp/projection/sjlt`: This contains the **SJLT** CUDA kernel implementation along with the benchmark notebook.
 2. `_dattri`: The [dattri](https://github.com/TRAIS-Lab/dattri) library with **GraSS** implementations in `_dattri/func/projection.py`.
 3. `_SelectiveMask`: The implementation of **Selective Mask**.
 4. `_LogIX`: The [LogIX](https://github.com/logix-project/logix) library with some efficiency fixes to cross-validate our LoGra implementation.

-> [!Note]
-> A standalone SJLT CUDA kernel can now be found [here](https://github.com/TRAIS-Lab/sjlt/tree/main)!
-You can install it via `pip install sjlt`!

 ## Quick Start